crystal-french/fr-crystal-book/syntax_and_semantics/exception_handling.md

   # execute if an exception is raised
 end

-# The above is the same as:
+# L'exemple précédent est équivalent à:
 def some_method
   begin
     something_dangerous